Flawkee/Emby.CollectionManager.Plugin/README.md

 A scheduled task named **Collection Manager** runs every 24 hours and after any save to the admin or user configuration.
 Phase order:

 1. **Dynamic User Playlists** — read each user's config, rebuild enabled playlists, delete disabled-or-removed ones.
-2. **Movie Franchises** — detect franchises (TMDB or name-prefix), build a private playlist per user who has opted in.
+2. **Movie Franchises** — detect franchises (TMDB or name-prefix), build a private playlist per user who has opted in; remove stale franchise playlists for media that no longer exists.
-3. **TV Universes** — detect universes via the TVMaze API, build a private playlist per user who has opted in.
+3. **TV Universes** — detect universes via the TVMaze API, build a private playlist per user who has opted in; remove stale universe playlists for media that no longer exists.
 4. **Streaming Service Collections** — scan studios and build shared collections with logos.

 Disabling any feature at the admin level removes the matching playlists / collections for every user on the next run.